 3 – If you feel the current might be too strong for you, stay closer to the bank as the water is usually slower moving.
 Swim upstream first because you don’t want to leave the more tiring work till the end.

 5 – Avoid swimming after heavy rain.
-The river not only swells, becoming more dangerous but is also more likely to be unclean as water companies dump sewage to prevent flooding.
-Thames Water are trialling a notification system for sewage release, so if you are a regular swimmer sign up.
+The river swells, becoming more dangerous, and is more likely to be unclean as water companies dump sewage to prevent flooding.
+Thames Water are trialling a notification system for sewage release, so if you are a regular swimmer, sign up.

 7 – If you are swimming on a section of the Thames with lots of boats, wear a colourful hat or take a visibility float.